In the beginning

 Roll of Honour

 All the Leichhardt officers enlisted for active duty.
 Two were accepted initially, the Assistant Scoutmaster Charles Henderson and his nephew and Troop Leader “Halley” Henderson.
-Others enlisted later and all were included on the Roll of Honour of 40 past and present local troop members that Scoutmaster Coutts had prepared for whenever the new hall was built.
-By 1916 former troop members on it included those awarded the Military Cross, the Military Medal and Harry Dunne, killed in France in June 1916.
-Another Leichhardt Patrol Leader who distinguished himself, Lieutenant Foot, was visited in hospital by King George V. According to a report in the Albion Advertiser on August 11, 1916, as the King departed he said as he shook hands with Foot:
+Others enlisted later and all were included on the Roll of Honour of 40 past and present local troop members that Scoutmaster Coutts had had prepared for whenever the new hall was built.
+By 1916 former Troop members on it included those awarded the Military Cross, the Military Medal and Harry Dunne, killed in France in June 1916.
+Another Leichhardt Patrol Leader who distinguished himself, Lieutenant Foot, was visited in hospital by King George V. According to a report in the Albion Advertiser, as the King departed on August 11, 1916, he shook hands with Foot and said: